Shrewsbury School: Restoration and 1700s

 A wing was added to the buildings on the original site during the Georgian period, connected to Rigg's Hall and spanning the old town wall.
 Although this building was listed at grade two it was demolished around 100 years after the school had vacated the building when Shropshire County Council, who operated the buildings as a public library were engaged in major restorations works in the 1980s because the structure was by then unsound.

-In 1798, a specific Act of Parliament, The Shrewsbury School Act, was passed for the better government of the school.
-This statutory scheme was latter amended by the Court of Chancery, in 1853.
+In 1798, a specific act of Parliament, the Shrewsbury Free Grammar School Act 1798 (38 Geo.
+3. c. lxviii), was passed for the better government of the school.
+The act contains an oath to be taken by the governors, and confirmed Lord Chancellor as visitor (as for all Royal foundations).

+This statutory scheme was later amended by the Court of Chancery, in 1853.

 1800s

 The school had just three headmasters during the 19th century.